Alternate format: Implementation Guidance: Email Domain Protection [ITSP.40.065 v1.1] (PDF, 773.34 KB)

 B.2.3 Third-Party Senders

-Third party infrastructure is typically authorized by using a specific selector that identifies the key used by the sender.
-In some cases, the third party may manage the keys and provide you with the public key and selector to be used.
-Alternatively, the third party may provide you with a DNS location that is to be published as a CNAME record and that points to a DKIM record maintained by the third party.
+Third-party infrastructure is typically authorized by using a specific selector associated with the key pair used by the sender.
+In some cases, the third party may manage the keys and provide you with the public key and selector to be used in a corresponding DKIM DNS record.
+Alternatively, the third party may provide you with a DNS location that you publish as a CNAME record in your domain and that points to a DKIM record maintained by the third party.

 Some third-party senders will rotate DKIM keys managed by them automatically, while others require an intervention from the system owner to initiate the rotation.